getgauge/docs.gauge.org/using.rst

 These scenarios can also belong to different specifications.

-You can also specify a specific
-`scenario <../gauge_terminologies/scenarios.md>`__ or a list of scenarios to execute.
+You can also specify a specific :ref:`scenario <scenario_syntax>` or a list of scenarios to execute.
 To execute scenarios, ``gauge`` takes path to a specification file, followed by a colon and a zero-indexed number of scenarios.

 For example, to execute the second scenario of a specification file named ``spec1.spec``, you would do: